Amortized Rejection Sampling in Universal Probabilistic Programming

 The first challenge is identifying rejection sampling loops in the probabilistic program itself.
-One mechanism for doing this is to introduce a rejection sampling primitive, macro, or syntactic sugar into the probabilistic programming language itself whose arguments are two functions, one the acceptance function, the other the body of the rejection sampling loop.
+One mechanism for doing this is to introduce a rejection sampling primitive, macro, or syntactic sugar into the probabilistic programming language itself whose arguments are two functions: the acceptance function and the body of the rejection sampling loop.
 While this may be feasible, our approach lies in a different part of the design space, given our choice to implement in PyProb and its applicability to performing inference in existing stochastic simulators.
 In this setting there are two other design choices: some kind of static analyzer that automates the labelling of rejection sampling loops by looking for rejection sampling motifs in the program (unclear how to accomplish this in a reliable and general way) or providing the probabilistic programmer functions that need to be carefully inserted into the existing probabilistic program to demarcate where rejection sampling loops start and end.

-This is the initial approach we have taken.
-In the programs in Section~\ref{sec:experiments} we nearly silently introduced the functions \lstinline[columns=fixed]{rs_start} and \lstinline[columns=fixed]{rs_end} to tag the beginning and end of rejection sampling loops.
-The purpose of these functions was hinted at then, but now is explained as the way to inform an inference engine about the scope of each rejection sampling loop, in particular so that all \lstinline[columns=fixed]{sample} statements in between calls to \lstinline[columns=fixed]{rs_start} and \lstinline[columns=fixed]{rs_end} can be tracked.
-Program \ref{fig:sample-program} illustrates where these primitives have to be inserted in probabilistic programs with rejection loops to invoke our ARS techniques.
+We chose the latter approach in this paper.
+In the programs in Section~\ref{sec:experiments} we silently introduced the functions \lstinline[columns=fixed]{rs_start} and \lstinline[columns=fixed]{rs_end} to tag the beginning and end of rejection sampling loops.
+These functions are used to inform an inference engine about the scope of each rejection sampling loop, in particular so that all \lstinline[columns=fixed]{sample} statements in between calls to \lstinline[columns=fixed]{rs_start} and \lstinline[columns=fixed]{rs_end} can be tracked. \cref{fig:sample-program} illustrates where these primitives have to be inserted in probabilistic programs with rejection loops to invoke our ARS techniques.